Year of entry 2024

-This extended four-year course allows you to study for a degree in either accounting and finance, banking and finance, business management with marketing, human resource management, economics, international business or management.
+This extended four-year course allows you to study for a degree in one of the following:

 The first year of the course is primarily taught by the Lifelong Learning Centre (LLC) but could also involve modules delivered by Leeds University Business School (LUBS) depending on your choice of pathway.
 The second year of the course involves modules delivered by the both the LLC and LUBS.

 During the first two years, you'll gain an understanding of the key aspects of business studies, covering subjects such as innovation and enterprise, organisational environment, marketing and organisational behaviour, as well as specialist modules depending on your choice of pathway.
 The first two years will provide you with intensive and well-structured support to help you develop the skills and knowledge required to be successful.

 On successful completion of the first two years and subject to meeting the specific requirements for progression, you'll progress onto your chosen degree course at Leeds University Business School.